mvolkmann/blog/src/remix.md

 Any route can render its own HTML and the HTML of a child route by including `<Outlet />` in its JSX.

+## Resource Routes

+Resource routes are routes that expose `loader` and `action` functions, but do not export a React component.
+These are only used for defining API endpoints and are not associated with a specific page in the UI.

 ## Dynamic Routes

 Dynamic routes have access to data from the URL used to render them.